kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I dunno: maybe the listings of Python, Java and .NET in these skill sets were typos.
 But they were there so it's something to keep in mind as you build your skill set...especially regarding Python.</p>

 <p>Another quick side-note: I predicted that back end-level Node would be a required skill set in my 2017 article.
-I didn't see many Node server jobs in 2022, but a makeup manufacturer did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>
+I didn't see many Node server jobs in 2022, but a makeup manufacturer did give me a coding test where I had to serve JSON from a Node back end and then fetch it with React.</p>

 <p>So learning some Node stuff may be worth your time.
 Creating a consumable REST API using Node on your own is good practice.</p>
 </li>